fgomezvela/GNC/README.md

 Troubleshooting and F.A.Q.
 ==========================
   * Be patient.
 Although this program is optimized, usually it takes a long time, specially if you use files bigger than  1 MB.
-  * Make sure that you have the JVM 1.5 or higher.
+  * Make sure that you have the JVM 1.5 or later.
   * Give to Java Virtual Machine enough memory.
 At least 2048 MB.
 The more memory you provide to the app, the better performance you get.
   * News input network and biological databases files must be a “.txt” file and it must have the following format: